 Seven Strategies for Successful Local Inventory Ad Campaigns

 Here are some techniques you can implement into your own Google Local Inventory Ad Strategy.

 Use a location extension bid modifier to increase bids for shoppers close to your stores.

-Local Inventory Ads are triggered within a 25 to 35-mile radius of your store.
-The ads are triggered when a potential customer uses their mobile device within this distance.
+Local Inventory Ads are triggered within a 25 to 35-mile radius of your store, serving to potential customers who use their device within this distance.